jzuhone/cluster_merger_catalog/templates/epoch_template.rst

 * Click on any image to enlarge it.
 * Download FITS files from the links or load them into JS9 below.
 * Change the axis of projection for the images and links using the drop-down menu.
+* The FITS files have more fields than the images shown here.
+See :ref:`description` for details.

 .. raw:: html